|

 Veterinary Compounding Essentials

-VETERINARY COMPOUNDING ESSENTIALS is an accredited 15-hour (1.5 CEUs) practice-based course that introduces pharmacists, technicians, and marketers to veterinary pharmacy compounding.
-The program provides fundamental techniques for effectively growing the veterinary compounding practice, including calculations, proper safety practices, hands-on compounding, and marketing.
+VETERINARY COMPOUNDING ESSENTIALS is a 15-hour accredited course (1.5 CEUs) designed for pharmacists, technicians, and marketers.
+This practice-based program covers essential techniques for growing a veterinary compounding practice, including calculations, safety practices, hands-on compounding, and marketing.

 |